Benefits of Family Therapy in Addiction Treatment

 Family therapy typically involves the substance abuser and at least one other member of the family.
 This could be a spouse, parent, significant other, sibling or any other individual who has a close relationship with the person in treatment.

-According to the Substance Abuse and Mental Health Services Administration, there are two main goals of family therapy.1
+According to the Substance Abuse and Mental Health Services Administration, there are two main goals of family therapy for addiction.1

 What to Expect